This blog may contain affiliate links. Read our disclosure policy for more info.

 The Waipu Caves are located around 3 hours from Auckland by car, near the small town of Waipu in Northland just south of the Bay of Islands, New Zealand.
 Visiting the Waipu Caves is one of the best day trips you can do from Auckland.

 To get to the caves head north on Highway 1 from Auckland and drive until you reach Shoemaker Road in the town of Waipu and turn left.
 Follow this road all the way to the end and then turn left onto Mountfield Road and then another quick left onto Waipu Caves Road.
-You then follow this road until you see the car park on your right.
+You then follow this road until you see the parking lot on your right.

 Waipu Caves Road is an unsealed gravel road.
 In parts, it is not that wide so we recommend driving carefully.